HenriMattos/HenriMattos/README.md

 # Henri Mattos

 ## About Me
-- Front-end Developer focused on responsive and interactive interfaces
+- Web Developer focused on responsive and interactive interfaces
 - Interested in UX/UI Design, cybersecurity, and modern web development

 ## Technical Skills